 Have you asked your tutor fill in their name? (or has it already been done?) y/n

 Have you visited the CLDSC website? y/n

-Have you considered Registering as a Member of CLDSC?
+Have you Registered as an Associate Member of CLDSC?
 Y/N if not, why not?